Church Pension Group | Retirement Plan

 Subject to eligibility requirements, the plan may provide both survivor and disability benefit coverage from the time Assessment payments begin all the way through retirement, as long as Assessments are paid in full and on time.
 This includes:

 • Disability payments for Active members who incur a serious and long-term disability before age 65.
-(See Benefits If You Are Disabled Prior to Retirement for more information.)
+(See Benefits if You Are Disabled Prior to Retirement for more information.)

 • A preretirement survivor benefit for your eligible surviving spouse if you die before you retire.
 (To be eligible, you and your spouse must have been married for at least 12 months, and your death must occur on or after age 55.
 Other eligibility requirements apply.
 See Preretirement Survivor Benefit for more information.)